abagaini/30DayChartChallenge/README.md

 # 30DayChartChallenge

-Contributions to the 30DayChallenge: *need to add pictrures of plots*
+Contributions to the 30DayChallenge: *need to add pictures of plots*